Hill Top

 The Villages Veterans Memorial Park.
 It's located near the golf cart bridge that crosses 27/441 by Spanish Springs.
 It's a beautiful reminder of the service that many of our Villagers and family members have given our nation.
 You can join hundreds that have honored Veterans with a customized brick placed at the Memorial Park.
 Click here for more info.

-Also nearby is the Paradise Rec Center can be seen from hill tops.
-It has many of the amenities of other Regional Rec Centers, with one cool exception: It has a library with thousands of books on the shelves!
-It’s called the Mark Twain Library and you can browse their offerings from 9-5 M-F and 9-Noon on Saturdays.
-I found a nice article about it in the Daily Sun.
+Also nearby is new Paradise Rec Center (Under Construction) that can be seen from hill tops.
+The old one had a cool library with thousands of books on the shelves, called the Mark Twain Library.
+Not sure if the new one will bring those books back.
+Here's a nice article about it though: Daily Sun

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.